Unlocking the Power of Hugo: A Comprehensive Guide (with examples)

 Explanation:

-• --baseURL http://local-ip: This flag sets the base URL of the site to the specified local IP address.
+• --baseURL http://local-ip: Sets the base URL to point to the specified local IP.

 Code: